heroku/mobile-template1/README.md

-The app can be deployed to Heroku, and distributed to the mobile device either through the mobile web browser, or by compiling the AngularJS application into a native app using an Apach Cordova container.
+The app can be deployed to Heroku, and distributed to the mobile device either through the mobile web browser, or by compiling the AngularJS application into a native app using an Apache Cordova container.

 # Installation and setup